funcompbio/assignment-3/README.md

 $ python friends.py
 ```

-Your assignment repo should have the following two files:
+Your assignment repo should have the following files:

   1. This `README.md` file.
   2. The `src` directory with the initial files of the assignment repo.